 A track can be thought of as a place where digital audio or MIDI data is deposited rather than a pathway through which such data moves.
 The data is placed into a track by a recording or paste or import procedure, for example.
 Despite this, tracks are a part of the signal or data flow, the pathway that audio or MIDI data can take through Qtractor and out of Qtractor, via a bus, to other software or to a hardware port on the sound card installed into one's computer, for example.
 The reason that a track is considered part of the signal or data flow is that a track can be examined (by Qtractor) in a sequential fashion to "pluck" a copy of the data from the track and send that data to one or more buses and through those buses to other destinations.
-During recording, a track becomes the destination for audio or MIDI data that is then sent through a Qtractor output bus to a destination such as to the sound card and its attached speakers.
+During recording, a track becomes the destination for audio or MIDI data coming into Qtractor's input bus(es).
+During playback, a track becomes the source of audio or MIDI data that is then sent through a Qtractor output bus to a destination such as to the sound card and its attached speakers.

 Routing is very flexible and therefore signal/data flow can become very complex.
 Data streams can merge and flow through the same bus for a while, or split and go through separate buses to different destinations, or even through different buses to the same destination, meanwhile passing through separate and different intermediate software or hardware environments in which the data is possibly manipulated or altered in some way.
 Because of this complexity it is beneficial to develop a solid understanding of the issues related to routing and the many possible routes or pathways that data can take, and the many possible connections that can be made, all at the user's discretion.

 Below is a representation of the connections (ports) buses and routes available in Qtractor through which audio or MIDI data can flow.

-Illustration 3.1: Audio & MIDI data flow, in, through & out of Qtractor
+Illustration 4.1: Audio & MIDI data flow, in, through and out of Qtractor

-3.1.2 Routing in Qtractor
+4.1.2 Routing in Qtractor